-As of September 30, 2007, the Argentine Government holds 1,000 Class A shares.
-So long as any Class A share remains outstanding, the affirmative vote of such shares is required for: 1) mergers, 2) acquisitions of more than 50% of the Company's shares in an agreed or hostile bid, 3) transfers of all the Company's production and exploration rights, 4) the voluntary dissolution of YPF or 5) change of corporate and/or tax address outside the Argentine Republic.
+As of December 31, 2007, there are 3,764 Class A shares outstanding.
+So long as any Class A share remains outstanding, the affirmative vote of the Argentine Government is required for: 1) mergers, 2) acquisitions of more than 50% of the Company's shares in an agreed or hostile bid, 3) transfers of all the Company's production and exploration rights, 4) the voluntary dissolution of YPF or 5) change of corporate and/or tax address outside the Argentine Republic.
 Items 3) and 4) will also require prior approval by the Argentine Congress.